My Addis Ababa memories: a disorienting introduction to Ethiopia

 Addis Ababa is absolutely safe to visit.
 Just be aware of pick-pockets.

-Best Time to Visit It is a year-long destination although February and May tend to get pretty hot.
+Best Time to Visit: It is a year-long destination, although February and May tend to get pretty hot.

 The easy public transportation system

 For an eco-friendly way of navigating this city, consider taking Addis Ababa’s light rail train system.
-Built by a Chinese firm, it was the first one to open in Africa, and ever since its completion in 2015, has revolutionized public transport in the city.
+Built by a Chinese firm, it was the first one to open in Africa, and ever since its completion in 2015, it has revolutionized public transport in the city.
 There are two lines – the North/South and East/West lines – and the train only costs $0.15 USD (4 Birr) one way.

 Things to Do